evgenyneu/covid19/README.md

 ## Assumptions

-In the model we make the following assumption:
+In the model we make the following assumptions:

 * The number of cases can be modelled with logistic function.